-Children stay in parents' rooms for £30 a night; babysitting can be arranged with two weeks' notice (£10 an hour).
+Extra beds can be set up in the Cottage and the Deluxe Room for £50 per person, per night; babysitting can be arranged with two weeks' notice (£10 an hour).

 With flagstone floors and specials chalked on blackboards in trad-pub fashion, the Crab & Lobster's Modern British menu focuses on locally landed fish and locally reared meats.
 Look out for the Selsey crab and sardines caught on the south coast.

 Perch with a pint on dark-leather stools at the polished-pine and brick bar, or cosy up with a bottle of wine in a pair of leather bucket chairs.

 The pub is open 11am–11pm; food is served 12–2.30pm and 6pm–9.30pm (9pm on Sundays).

 None, but there are tea and coffee trays in rooms, and minifridges with complimentary mineral water and milk.
 Guests' breakfast is served in the main restaurant, 7.30am–9.45am weekdays; 8.30am–9.45am weekends and bank holidays.